mserylak/pypsrfits/README.md

 # Introduction

-This code is authored by Paul Demorest.
-The original code can be found in https://github.com/demorest/pypsrfits
+The original code is authored by Paul Demorest and can be found in https://github.com/demorest/pypsrfits

 pypsrfits is a very simple python module for reading search-mode PSRFITS data into numpy array.